This is a beginner’s guide shows how to enable the ability to create New Document in Ubuntu 22.04 and Ubuntu 23.10 file browser.

 If you often create documents based on the same content, you might benefit from using file templates.
 A file template can be a document of any type with the formatting or content you would like to reuse.
 For example, you could create a template document with your letterhead.

-So all you to do is just create an empty file in Templates folder.
-The file name will appear as menu option for creating new document.
+So all you need to do is just create an empty file and save it into Templates folder.
+And, the file name will appear as menu option for creating new document.

 1.)
 Firstly open terminal either from system application launcher, or by pressing Ctrl+Alt+T on keyboard.